Awesome-Support/Addon-Boilerplate/README.md

 ## Configuration

 There is nothing much needed.
 Just rename the class and change the addon name.
-There is a more extensive list of what you could be changed directly at the top of the boilerplate.php file.
+There is a more extensive list of what could be changed directly at the top of the boilerplate.php file.

 ## Usage